Transport for London red routes: Other highways

 Motorways within London are the responsibility of National Highways.

-The rest of the streets are the responsibility of the London boroughs - or natural person or corporate owners predominantly in the case of the tiny percentage of roads that are private roads, and over which the law provides for shared responsibilities with users in the case of public rights of way.
+The rest of the streets are the responsibility of the London boroughs - or natural person or corporate owners predominantly in the case of the small percentage of roads that are private roads, and over which the law provides for shared responsibilities with users in the case of public rights of way.